AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/media-sets.md

 title: Image, Swatch, Spin, and Mixed Media Sets
 description: One of the most useful and powerful abilities of Dynamic Media Classic is its support for creating rich media sets like Image, Swatch, Spin, and Mixed Media Sets.
 Learn what each rich media set is and how to create each type in Dynamic Media Classic.
 Then learn more about Batch Set Presets, which automate the process of rich media set creation upon upload.
 sub-product: dynamic-media
-feature: Dynamic Media Classic, Image Sets, Mix Media Sets, Spin Sets
+feature: Dynamic Media Classic, Image Sets, Mixed Media Sets, Spin Sets
-doc-type: tutorial
-topics: sets, development, authoring, configuring
-audience: all
-activity: use
 topic: Content Management
 role: User
 level: Beginner